integrii/interactive/README.md

 # interactive 🐚
 Interactive is a package for easily executing and interacting with running commands using channels.
 Uses a PTY and simple channels for inputting lines of strings and reading lines of strings.
 You can always go direct to the running process and write strings, though, too.

 Automate nearly any command line execution in a go program!
+Special thanks to [github.com/kr/pty](https://github.com/kr/pty)

 ## Get It